zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 # Knockturn Alley

-Simple toolkit driver to let developers peer deep into the guts of Zigbee devices.
+Simple toolkit driver to help developers peer deep into the guts of Zigbee devices.

 **Note:** This driver is useless to non-developers as it cannot actually control any smart device.